Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 eSIM swapping

-For example, they may use phishing emails to get the user to provide personal details, account numbers, and even passwords.
-If the user falls for it, the hackers will have plenty of information with which to contact the network provider, asking them to transfer the eSIM profile to a new device.
+Hackers often use social engineering to learn about their victims before calling up the network and pretending to be them.
+For example, they might use phishing emails to get the user to provide personal details, account numbers, and even passwords.
+If the user falls for the ruse, the hackers will have enough information to contact the network provider and ask for a transfer of the eSIM profile to a new device.

 Malware attacks